-There are many good tutorials online for learning the command line for your operating system; just search the web for "command line tutorial".
-On Unix systems like Linux and OS X, you can get started with just four commands: change the working directory (cd), list directory contents (ls), compile Java programs (javac), and run Java programs (java).
+Many good tutorials are available online for learning the command line for your operating system; just search the web for "command line tutorial".
+On Unix systems like Linux and macOS, you can get started with just four commands: change the working directory (cd), list directory contents (ls), compile Java programs (javac), and run Java programs (java).

-Figure A.3 shows an example where the Hello.java source file is stored in the Desktop directory.
+Figure A.3 shows an example in which the Hello.java source file is stored in the Desktop directory.
 After changing to that location and listing the files, we use the javac command to compile Hello.java.
-Running ls again, we see that the compiler generated a new file, Hello.class, which contains the byte code.
-We run the program using the java command, which displays the output on the following line.
+Running 1s again, we see that the compiler generated a new file, Hello.class, which contains the byte code.
+We run the program by using the java command, which displays the output on the following line.